BeemerJ/Sexycraft-Plus/README.md

 # Sexycraft+ <img src="assets/logo.png" alt="logo" style="width:25px;height:25px;">

-Minecraft+ client-side modlist for my Compatriots over at the Sexy Server. _Fabric Version_.
+**Minecraft+ client-side modlist for my Compatriots over at the Sexy Server. _Fabric Version_.**

-⚠ - For an earlier release but is still compatable with current Branch Version.
+⚠ - For an earlier release but is still compatable with current _Branch Version_.
-⛔ - Doesn't work in Branch Version at the moment.
+⛔ - Doesn't work in _Branch Version_ at the moment.

 ---
 ### Framework / Libraries